-Cape Cod Ballet Theatre for Children was founded to share the joys of dance & storytelling, as well as the benefits of hard work & focus, with children.
-Our curriculum was designed to provide a solid understanding and application of both classical technique and theatre fundamentals.
-Our workshops & classes offer a disciplined and nurturing environment for students to study the Performing Arts; while learning skills that will enrich their daily lives.
-Making new friends and memories, all on beautiful Cape Cod!!
+Cape Cod Ballet Theatre was founded to share the joy and benefits of dance, theatre, storytelling, hard work, collaboration, & focus with the next generation.
+Our curriculum was designed to provide a solid understanding and application of classical, contemporary, & jazz techniques, as well as theatre fundamentals.
+Our classes & workshops offer a disciplined and nurturing environment for students to study the Performing Arts; while learning skills that will enrich their daily lives.
+Making new friends and memories, all on beautiful Cape Cod!!!

 CCBT ’s unique teaching methods and philosophy encourages each child’s individual creativity and strengths, while promoting focus, discipline, and teamwork.
-The syllabus incorporates fundamental RAD and Balanchine techniques with classic theatre games, improvisation, & character study.
-Workshops help improve flexibility, coordination, physical fitness, and memory.
-CCBT hopes to lay the groundwork of a strong technical foundation, while delighting children with the magic of the Performing Arts…
+Our PBT-BT6 syllabus incorporates fundamental RAD and Balanchine techniques with classic theatre games, improvisation, & character study... helping to improve students flexibility, coordination, physical fitness, & memory.
+CCBT programs hopes to lay the groundwork of a strong technical foundation, while delighting children with the magic of the Performing Arts…

 CCBT ’s goal is to both educate and expand each child’s appreciation for the Performing Arts.
 We will challenge bodies and imaginations; all while encouraging creativity, focus, and fun!
 By studying and performing a different Ballet, Award Winning Children’s story, or Broadway show within each weekly class or workshop; children develop an understanding of and appreciation for all the hard work, dedication, and teamwork necessary, to help make the “show go on.”
 Whether they pursue a professional life in the Arts, or go on to enjoy them as a patron; CCBT aims to give all students a strong technical foundation in a safe and nurturing environment.

-Jacqueline Underwood (AEA/SAG/AFTRA) - Artistic Director; Pre-Ballet Theatre, Ballet Theatre 1-5, Pre-Pointe/Pointe, Repertoire
+Jacqueline Underwood (AEA/SAG/AFTRA) - Artistic Director; Pre-Ballet Theatre, Ballet Theatre 1-6, Pre-Pointe/Pointe, Repertoire, + MT Jazz

 She’s worked with many notable artists including: Alexandra Danilova, Melissa Hayden, Violette Verdy, Suki Schorer, Helen Hayes, Denzel Washington, Wendy Wasserstein, and Estelle Parsons.
-And, has won Best Actress awards for her roles in David Mamet’s, Oleanna, as well as for her performance in an adaptation of Charlotte Perkins-Gilman’s, The Yellow Wallpaper.
-Ms. Underwood began teaching 20 years ago for the Kennedy Center, while performing in their National Tour of Little Women.
-She has since taught for the Roundhouse Theatre Co., University of Maryland, American Dance Institute; as a master teacher for Ballet Petite & Youth Performing Arts School; and, as a private coach to students, ages 9-18.
+And, has won Best Actress awards for her performances in David Mamet’s, Oleanna, as well as in an adaptation of Charlotte Perkins-Gilman’s, The Yellow Wallpaper.
+Ms. Underwood began teaching 21 years ago for the Kennedy Center, while performing in their National Tour of Little Women.
+She has since taught for the Roundhouse Theatre Co., University of Maryland, American Dance Institute; as a master teacher for Ballet Petite & Youth Performing Arts School; and, as a private coach for students, ages 9-18.

-Since moving to Cape Cod, she's taught for Configuration Dance, Academy of Performing Arts, and Cape Cod Dance Center.
-She also served as School Director of the Academy of Performing Arts for four years; where she continues on as an Artistic Advisor.
+Since moving to Cape Cod in 2006, she's taught for Configuration Dance, Academy of Performing Arts, and Cape Cod Dance Center.
+She also served as School Director of the Academy of Performing Arts from 2011-2015; where she continued on as an Artistic Advisor, Ballet Mistress, Choreographer, & Coach until June 2019.
 Her students have won scholarships and been accepted into many different professional training programs including: School of Amercian Ballet, American Ballet Theatre, San Francisco Ballet, Joffrey, Kirov Academy, Chautauqua, North Carolina School of the Arts, Washington School of Ballet, Maryland Youth Ballet, Walnut Hill, Nutmeg Conservatory, Miami City Ballet, Alonzo Kings Lines, Boston Ballet, & the Shakespeare Theatre.
 Students have also performed with such companies as American Ballet Theatre, New York City Ballet, Joffrey, & Washington Ballet.

 Ms. Underwood is a member of Actor’s Equity Association, Screen Actor’s Guild/American Federation of Television & Radio Artists; as well as the National Dance Education Organization and the Arts Foundation of Cape Cod.

-Catherine Batcheller - Guest Faculty; Ballet Theatre 4/5 Technique, Pointe, Repertoire + BT4/5 Summer Workshop
+Catherine Batcheller - Guest Faculty: Ballet Theatre 4-6 Technique, Pointe, Repertoire + BT4-6 Summer Workshops

 Catherine’s international career as a principal dancer spanned the San Francisco Ballet, the Stuttgart Ballet and the Birmingham Royal Ballet.
 She worked with some of the 20th century’s most significant choreographers of our time such as Jiri Kylian, William Forsythe, Maurice Bejart, Glen Tetley, Sir Peter Wright, Hans Van Manen, David Bintely and Wayne McGregor, as well as performed principal roles in works by John Cranko, Sir Kenneth MacMillan, George Balanchine, Jerome Robbins, Sir Frederick Ashton, Helgi Tomasson and Michael Smuin.
 Her classical repertoire included principal roles in Sleeping Beauty, Swan Lake, Romeo and Juliet, Nutcracker, Giselle, Coppelia and Grand Pas Classique, among others.
 Her contemporary roles included the Table Solo in Bolero, Queen of the Night in The Magic Flute, Sonata a Trois, Stepping Stones, the Mother in Le Sacre du Printemps, My Brother, My Sisters, the Woman in Song of the Earth and the Pas de Deux from In the Middle Somewhat Elevated, among others.
 Catherine performed principal roles in the televised performance of Cinderella with San Francisco Ballet in 1985 and Giselle with the Stuttgart Ballet in 1993.
 Taking part in the prestigious international competition of Varna in 1983 and in Helsinki in 1992, she placed sixth.